savannaelbey/bookmarks-manager/README.md

 ```
 As a student at Makers
-So that I can quickly find important resources
+I’d like to see a list of my bookmarks
-I’d like to see a list of my bookmarked resources
+So that I can find a bookmark quickly

 ```
 ## Domain model